-- 1.18.
+1.18.
 Locate development of buildings away from mid-slope locations.
+Provide a minimum 15-foot setback from terrain with slopes between 25 percent to 49 percent.

-Provide a minimum 15-foot setback from terrain with slopes between 25 percent to 49 percent. - 1.19.
+1.19.
 Locate development away from slopes 50% or steeper.
-Provide a minimum 30-foot setback between buildings and any terrain feature with a natural or graded slope 50 percent or steeper. - 1.20.
-Locate all buildings on site to consolidate Fuel Modification Zones A and B. This provision applies to structures subject to Section 4908.1 of Title 32 (Fire Code) and exempt if in conflict with applicable Community Standards District requirements.
-Development may also comply through: (1) shared Fuel Modification
+Provide a minimum 30-foot setback between buildings and any terrain feature with a natural or graded slope 50 percent or steeper.

-Zone B with structures on adjacent parcels, or by (2) locating the structures within 100 feet of public road access.
+1.20.
+Cluster all buildings on site to consolidate Fuel Modification Zones A and B. This provision applies to structures subject to Section 4908.1 of Title 32 (Fire Code) and exempt if in does not apply where there are conflicts with applicable Community Standards District requirements.
+Development may also comply through: (1) shared Fuel Modification Zone B with structures on adjacent parcels, or by (2) locating the structures within 100 feet of public road access.